Whether it's meeting a dinosaur, star-gazing or watching a family show, you can be sure of a fun day out, whatever the weather.

-Meet a life-sized blue whale, a roaring T-Rex and a gigantic crocodile; the Natural History Museum has something to keep all young visitors entertained.
-Delve into the Darwin Centre, get hands-on at Investigate – the science lab for 7-14 year olds – or get shaken up in the earthquake machine.
-Entry is free, some charges apply.
+Meet a life-sized blue whale or a roaring T-Rex dinosaur!
+At the Natural History Museum kids can delve into the Darwin Centre, get hands-on at the Investigate science lab or shaken up in the earthquake machine.
+Some charges apply.

 Ripley's Believe It or Not!

 Explore the weird and wonderful at Ripley's Believe It or Not! in the heart of London's West End.
 Ripley's contains more than 700 artefacts that celebrate the beautiful and the bizarre.
-The London museum features a life-sized knitted Ferrari, an 8ft Transformer, a mirror maze and the Impossible Laser Race.Find Prices
+The London museum features a life-sized knitted Ferrari, an 8ft Transformer, a mirror maze and the Impossible Laser Race.Book Now

 Part of the National Maritime Museum, the Royal Observatory is home to Greenwich Mean Time, the Meridian line and London's planetarium.
 There's plenty to do, after you've jumped between the eastern and the western hemispheres!
 Take in a planetarium show, see London's only public camera obscura, or visit the time galleries.